-- Put the flour in one of the wide, shallow dishes.
+- Put the flour and cornstarch in one of the wide, shallow dishes.
 Season aggressively with salt and pepper; add paprika and whisk together.

 - In the second wide, shallow dish add Panko bread crumbs and Parmesan cheese.
 Whisk together until well mixed.

 - Crack two eggs into the medium sized bowl; add vodka (if using) and cream/milk.
 Whisk together until slightly foamy.